amg2318/design-journal/week4/week4.md

 ```

 You can see it working [here](https://drive.google.com/file/d/1BcMI911FgiM76KZHTvLVDVycnMaBYog6/view?usp=sharing).
-While this week was challenging, I deepened my understanding of electronics and Arduino, and still had a lot of fun in the process.
+While this week was challenging, I deepened my understanding of wiring and Ardunio built-in functions, and still had a lot of fun in the process.
 </br>

 ## 3D Printed Rings